How is the monthly rental amount calculated?

 - Per square foot (monthly).
 Rent can also be listed as a monthly cost per square foot.
 If the annual rent is $12 per square foot, the monthly rent is $1 per square foot.

 - Percentage.
 A percentage lease charges rent based on sales income.
 If your rent is 5% of annual sales and your annual sales are $1,000,000 — you pay $50,000 in rent.
 Some percentage leases also include a fixed rental amount like one of the options above.
-Percentage terms are common in a Retail Space Lease.
+Percentage terms are common for a Retail Space Lease.

 - Percentage over base.
 This method charges rent based on a percentage of sales over a certain base amount.
 For example, 5% of sales over $500,000.
 This means the base sales amount is $500,000.
 So if you have $600,000 in sales, you pay 5% of the $100,000 over the base for rent, which is $5,000.
-These leases will often require a fixed amount of rent in addition to the percentage over base.
+These leases often require a fixed amount of rent in addition to the percentage over base.

 What does the landlord cover and what expenses do I pay?